-MTR and MTRR are two genes involved in the conversion of homocysteine to methione, and a couple of fairly common gene variants cause the genes to work differently.
+MTR (methionine synthase) and MTRR (methionine synthase reductase) are two genes involved in the conversion of homocysteine to methionine, and a couple of fairly common gene variants cause the genes to work differently.

 Why is this something to care about?